Andrew Barnes (businessman): The Four-Day Week

-While the trial proved highly successful for most staff, a very small number of staff reported feeling more stressed or pressured to complete work in the shorter timeframe.
+While the trial proved highly successful for most staff, a small number of staff reported feeling more stressed or pressured to complete work in the shorter timeframe.
 The experience prompted the formation of the 4 Day Week Global Campaign and the appointment of a CEO, Charlotte Lockhart, in September 2019.

 The successful completion of the trial saw Barnes appearing extensively in both New Zealand and international media.
 He hailed the four-day work week as a potential means of helping close the gender pay gap and increasing diversity in the workforce, saying women should stop negotiating on hours and start negotiating on their productivity.
 That theme was picked up by other media in New Zealand.
 Barnes also held the model up as a potential blueprint for the workplace of the future, ensuring companies were attractive to millennials and a potential way of easing Auckland's traffic congestion.

 The trial and subsequent adoption of the four-day work week proved a topic of interest on social media too, prompting plenty of discussion across Facebook and LinkedIn and garnering mention in LinkedIn's US Daily Rundown – dubbed 'the professional news you need to know'.

-In July 2018 he appeared on the Kiwi big business podcast, High Altitude, hosted by Dr John Peebles, discussing innovation, change management, philanthropy, entrepreneurship, the military, leadership, team engagement and the four day workweek initiative.
+In July 2018 he appeared on the Kiwi big business podcast, High Altitude, hosted by John Peebles, discussing innovation, change management, philanthropy, entrepreneurship, the military, leadership, team engagement and the four day workweek initiative.

 By mid-2019, the topic of a four-day week was at the forefront of global conversation about the future of work.
 At the International Labor Conference in Geneva in June 2019, Russian Prime Minister Dmitry Medvedev said it was "very likely the future will see a four-day working week as the basis of the social and labor contract."
 At the same time, the Bank of England's chief economist predicted that the four-day week would replace the standard five-day week for most workers by around 2050, a view endorsed by a survey of British workers.
-The flexible work model is being trialled in Australia, the United States, Iceland, Germany and the United Kingdom, and the European Trade Union Institute and the Trades Union Congress are campaigning for a shorter working week across much of the workforce.
+The flexible work model is being trialed in Australia, the United States, Iceland, Germany and the United Kingdom, and the European Trade Union Institute and the Trades Union Congress are campaigning for a shorter working week across much of the workforce.
 It remains a prominent topic in New Zealand, where Minister of Finance Grant Robertson told The Productivity Hub, "I want to see New Zealand reach a point where we are able to work 400 fewer hours a year while producing more than we do today."

 As worldwide attention grew, Barnes advocated for the positive effects a four-day week could have on the climate.

 By the time Barnes' book 'The 4 Day Week: How the flexible work revolution can increase productivity, profitability and well-being, and create a sustainable future' was published in January 2020, the initiative had won several global awards.